 Awards are not renewable, but students may reapply to the program each year they meet eligibility requirements.

-Students are eligible to receive a Western Digital scholarship a maximum of two (2) times.
+Students are eligible to receive a maximum of two Western Digital scholarships in a lifetime.

 Per IRS Revenue Procedure 76-47, the employment requirement does not apply to previous recipients.
 Students selected as recipients do not need to meet the parent employment requirement of the program if/when applying to the program again in future years.